Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ### What You’ll Learn
 - How to become a Provider in Snowflake Marketplace (Private Listings)
-- How to Consume a shared private asset in the Snowflake Marketplace
+- How to consume a shared private asset in the Snowflake Marketplace
-- How to Deploy a ML Model in Snowflake
+- How to deploy a ML model in Snowflake
 - How to share seamlessly between two Snowflake Accounts
 - How to automate the process using Streams and Tasks